tkurbad/RTIMULib2/README.md

 * RTIMULibDemo is a simple GUI app that displays the fused IMU data in real-time.
 * RTIMULibDemoGL adds OpenGL visualization to RTIMULibDemo.

 RTIMULib is a C++ library but there are also Python bindings in Linux/python.
 It's easy to build and install the Python RTIMULib library using the provided setup.py after which any Python script will have access to RTIMULib functionality.
-See Linux/python.README.md (https://github.com/richards-tech/RTIMULib2/blob/master/Linux/python/README.md) for more details.
-Two demo scripts show how to use the Python interface.
+See Linux/python/README.md (https://github.com/richards-tech/RTIMULib2/blob/master/Linux/python/README.md) for more details.
+Two demo scripts show how to use the Python interface, and there is a new python script to generate fuse pose data from logged IMU data.
+This new post-processing script shows how to read in a csv file that logs the timestamp in milliseconds and the raw accel, gyro, and magnetometer data from the IMU.
+It loads it and the calibration settings ini file and uses that to generate out the fused pose data and saves that back to another csv file for analysis.
+A sample data file is included.

-Check out www.richards-tech.com for more details, updates and news.
+Check out www.richards-tech.com for more details, updates and news (note: this link resolves back to the upstream github org which appears dead).

 RTIMULib currently supports the following IMUs: